 It should be noted that even though you don’t have to pay a full deductible for windshield repair or replacement in states that waive or reduce the deductible amount, the coverage itself is not free.
-In order for your insurer to cover the cost of fixing your windshield, you need to pay for comprehensive insurance.
+For your insurer to cover the cost of fixing your windshield, you need to pay for comprehensive insurance.
 This type of coverage pays for damage to your vehicle caused by events other than an accident, such as a natural disaster or vandalism.
 If the windshield damage is caused by an accident, then you can use your collision coverage or the at-fault driver’s property damage liability insurance to pay for repairs.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.